a-fischbach/TeleprompterJS/README.md

 2. Click "Open Text File" to load a .txt document
 3. Press "Play" to begin scrolling text
 4. Adjust scroll speed with "+" and "-" buttons
-5. Use keyboard controls for hands-free operation
+5. Use remote control or keyboard controls for hands-free operation

 ## iPad Setup

 1. Transfer the files to your iPad using a file transfer app or by hosting them on a local web server
 2. Open the `index.html` file in Safari
-3. Connect your Bluetooth keyboard
+3. Connect your Bluetooth keyboard or remote control
 4. For a better experience, add the page to your home screen:
     - Tap the Share button
     - Select "Add to Home Screen"